Skip to contents

 extended

 character(1): Either "min" (API default) or "full".
 The latter returns more variables and should generally only be used if required.
-See vignette("finding-things") for more details.
+See vignette("tRakt") for more details.

 Value